ShiroTakeda/gams-mode/README.md

 - Examine the location and meaning of errors.
 - Go back to the error location in the program.

-You can do similar tasks in GAMSIDE, but I believe GAMS mode offers a more convenient environment.
+You can do similar tasks in GAMS Studio (GAMSIDE), but I believe GAMS mode offers a more convenient environment.

 LST files often become quite large.
 In such cases, it is hard to search for the output you want to see.
 (3) provides you with the feature to move to various important items (such as PARAMETER, SET, VAR, EQU) in the LST file with simple key operations.